Mc141/PRJ381-data-preprocessing/docs/overview.rst

 Project Purpose
 ---------------

-The PRJ381 Data Preprocessing API is a standalone asynchronous data collection and enrichment service designed for invasive plant monitoring.
-It serves as a critical component in a larger ecological monitoring platform focused on predicting the spread patterns of invasive plant species.
+The PRJ381 Data Preprocessing API is a comprehensive machine learning data preparation service designed for species distribution modeling and transfer learning applications.
+It serves as a complete pipeline for creating high-quality training datasets from global biodiversity data enriched with authentic environmental variables.

 Key Features
 ------------